top of page

 Long Island City is at a crossroads...

-We're fighting to change that...
+We are fighting to change that.

 This is about more than zoning, it is about the future of our creative community.
 If we do not speak up now, the story of LIC’s incredible arts scene could be erased from its next chapter.